Do you believe you can cultivate your perception, or are you trapped in a pattern of negative mindsets?

 3. “The Damage is Done, Why Bother?”

-Just because you missed ONE workout session or exceeded your calorie intake for two days, means you should give up and throw all your efforts away.
+Just because you missed ONE workout session or exceeded your calorie intake for two days doesn’t mean you should give up and throw all your efforts away.

-Sticking to a healthy routine starts with small steps, little changes, that when accomplished each day, becomes a habit that lasts a lifetime.
+Sticking to a healthy routine starts with small steps, little changes that, when accomplished each day, become habits that last a lifetime.

-4. “I Deserve This or That”
+4. “I Deserve This or That.”

 So you think you deserve to watch 10 hours of TV, binge-eat ice cream, or spend all your money on a perfect pair of Chelsea boots?

 If you want to save money, make spending restrictions so you don’t go broke by the end of the month.

 The key to changing this negative mindset is moderation.

 5. “I’ll Start Eating Better On…”

-By understanding why you’re having a negative mindset, you can “re-program” them to help you stick to your health goals.
+By understanding why you have a negative mindset, you can “re-program” them to help you stick to your health goals.

-NO trainer, NO diet, or any other form of motivation can help you as much as yourself.
+No trainer, diet, or another form of motivation can help you as much as yourself.